 More often than not, a property owner can be held accountable for a slip and fall injury if any of the following elements is true:

 In many premises liability lawsuits, the defendant – the owner or occupier of the property where the accident occurred – will attempt to escape liability by claiming that the slip and fall was the victim’s fault because he or she was reasonably expected to avoid the accident.
-In our blog, a Pittsburgh slip and fall attorney from SMA Law Group has previously covered the matter of the victim’s fault in a slip and fall accident.
+In our blog, a Pittsburgh slip and fall attorney from SMT Legal has previously covered the matter of the victim’s fault in a slip and fall accident.

 But the property owner trying to put the blame on you is not the only difficulty that you may encounter in the course of your slip and fall case.
 There is a specific time limit for bringing premises liability claims in Pennsylvania.
 In our state, the statute of limitations for slip and fall accidents is two years.